Plain English Breakdown

 California Music Festival Preservation Grant Program

-This law establishes a grant program within the Governor's Office of Business and Economic Development to provide up to $20 million in grants for eligible independent live music event promoters to preserve large-scale music festivals.
+This law establishes a grant program within the Governor's Office of Business and Economic Development to provide $20 million in grants for eligible independent live music event promoters to preserve large-scale music festivals.

 What This Bill Does